sohamekbote268/Carbon-Aware-Hyperparameter-Optimization-on-the-Example-of-Renewable-Energy-Forecast/README.md

 The `Datasets` folder contains three datasets:

 - **Generated_datasets_for_Regressor_Model**: This dataset includes Mean Squared Error (MSE) data obtained after training various datasets using LSTM models.
-The datasets originate from the `Time_Series_Datasets` folder and encompass carbon intensity and percentage renewable energy data.
+The datasets used for training are carbon intensity and percentage renewable energy data which are uploaded in the `Time_Series_Datasets` folder.

 - **Generated_time_series_data**: Time series data acquired from the Tsfresh library.
 This data pertains to carbon intensity and percentage renewable energy.